Updated on: November 1, 2022

 LastPass and 1Password both offer a ton of additional features to enhance user security and expand the functionality of each app.
 Both apps provide features like:

 - Password sharing.

 - Encrypted storage.

 However, these password managers also have unique features that make them different from one another.
-1Password provides a Travel Mode, local data storage, and virtual payment cards for US users, while LastPass offers tons of account recovery options and an automatic password changer.
+1Password provides a Travel Mode, local data storage, and virtual payment cards for US users, while LastPass offers tons of account recovery options.

 1Password: Extra Features